-Optimally, the ability of conducting remote assessment of CIPN would be particularly convenient, especially considering the health care changes during the COVID-19 pandemic.20 In this setting, Information and Communication Technology (ICT) might be useful to detect early signs of CIPN through objective measures of nerve damage and monitor their course.
-Internet of Things (IoT), and more specifically Internet of Medical Things (IoMT), have been shown to be effective for the implementation of low-cost and ubiquitous solutions to promote healthy lifestyles and monitor patients' parameters and symptoms in various diseases.
-IoT and IoMT rely on smart devices (eg, ambient and wearable sensors and actuators) and software applications, which are connected to the Internet, use artificial intelligence, and communicate with each other to cooperate with humans.
+Optimally, the ability of conducting remote assessment of CIPN would be particularly convenient, especially considering the healthcare changes during the COVID-19 pandemic [20].
+In this setting, Information and Communication Technology (ICT) might be useful to detect early signs of CIPN through objective measures of nerve damage and monitor their course.
+Internet of Things (IoT), and more specifically, Internet of Medical Things (IoMT) have shown to be effective for the implementation of low-cost and ubiquitous solutions to promote healthy lifestyles and monitor patient's parameters and symptoms in various diseases.
+IoT and IoMT rely on smart devices (e.g., ambient and wearable sensors, actuators) and software applications, which are connected to the Internet, use artificial intelligence, and communicate with each other to cooperate with humans.
 While IoT generally uses consumer devices, being more suited for wellbeing, IoMT specifically adopts smart medical devices.
-As many devices may be wearable or portable, IoMT allows for remote monitoring at home, thus offering a more ecological view of patients' reports and performances in comparison to the time-restricted traditional outpatient consultation.
-These solutions have been successfully applied for monitoring Parkinson's disease (PD) signs and symptoms, 21-23 detecting atrial fibrillation, 24,25 or managing diabetes-related complications26 at home.
-Table 1 summarizes the definitions of IoT, IoMT, and related devices.
+As many devices may be wearable or portable, IoMT allows for remote monitoring at home, thus offering a more ecological view of patient's reports and performances, in comparison to the timerestricted traditional outpatient consultation.
+These solutions have been successfully applied for monitoring Parkinson's disease signs and symptoms [21-23], detecting atrial fibrillation [24,25] or managing diabetesrelated complications [26] at home.
+Table 1 summarizes the definition of IoT, IoMT and related devices.
+The aims of this paper are threefold.
+The first is to perform a systematic review on wearables, sensors, smart devices, and related applications for detecting and monitoring CIPN in cancer patients undergoing neurotoxic chemotherapy.
+The second is to extend the search to devices that have been applied to CIPN and may be engineered and integrated in IoT/IoMT architectures.
+The third is to provide directions for future studies aimed to assess the role of IoMT-based solutions for CIPN detection and monitoring.